INVESTOR CHARTER FOR DEPOSITORIES AND DEPOSITORY PARTICIPANTS

 Two Level Review for complaint/grievance against DP:

-- First review done by Designate Body
+- First review by Designated Body

-- Second review done by SEBI
+- Second review by SEBI.

-2. Respective Depository’s web portal dedicated for the filing of compliant
+2. Respective Depository's web portal

-3. Emails to designated email IDs of Depository - [email protected]
+3. Emails to designated email IDs of Depository

-2 Online Dispute Resolution (ODR) platform for online Conciliation and Arbitration If the Investor is not satisfied with the resolution provided by DP or other Market Participants, thentheInvestor has the option to file the complaint/ grievanceon SMARTODR platform for its resolution throughbyonline conciliation or arbitration.
+2 Online Dispute Resolution (ODR) platform If the Investor is not satisfied with the resolution provided by DP or other Market Participants, they can file on SMARTODR platform for resolution through online conciliation or arbitration.

-• Investor to approach Market Participant for redressal of complaint
+• Investor to approach Market Participant for redressal of complaint.

 • Statement of claim